beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 The `public` directory is where you'll add images and any other static assets or files you want to make publicly accessible in your app.

-Each time your app deploys, the contents of this folder will automatically be published to your app's static asset bucket on [S3](https://aws.amazon.com/s3/) which is the CDN Begin uses.
+Each time your app deploys, the contents of this folder will automatically be published to your app's static asset bucket on [S3](https://aws.amazon.com/s3/) and Begin's CDN.

 This is also where your component level CSS & JS are bundled.
 Your apps global CSS which affects the entirety of your apps styling can be found in this directory as well.